lawrencel13110123/Burger/README.md

 #### Controller setup

-1. Inside your `burger` directory, create a folder named `controllers`.
+1. Inside the `burger` directory, create a folder named `controllers`.

 2. In `controllers`, create the `burgers_controller.js` file.